ResearchComputing/Documentation/docs/clusters/blanca/blanca.md

 Grace period upon preemption: When jobs are preempted, a 120 second grace period is available to enable users to save and exit their jobs should they have the ability to do so.
 The preempted job is immediately sent SIGCONT and SIGTERM signals by Slurm in order to provide notification of its imminent termination.
 This is followed by the SIGCONT, SIGTERM and SIGKILL signal sequence upon reaching the end of the 120 second grace period.
 Users wishing to do so can monitor the job for the SIGTERM signal and, when detected, take advantage of this 120 second grace period to save and exit their jobs.

-The ‘blanca’ QoS: Note that as of 1 March, 2018, the “preemptable” qos replaces the previous low-priority QoS, “blanca”, which is no longer active.